Paitorocxon/NeuralNetwork/README.md

 ## Contributing

 Contributions to this project are welcome.
 If you have any ideas, bug fixes, or improvements, please open an issue or create a pull request.

-## Contact

-If you have any questions or need further assistance, you can contact Fabian Müller at [fabian@brutal-it.de](mailto:fabian@brutal-it.de).

 Enjoy using SPLAI_2.NeuralNetwork!